tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 traffic and **AC_BK** for background traffic.

 When selecting **802.11n** as the desired wifi standard, both 802.11e/WMM-style QoS and 802.11n-style High Throughput (HT) support gets enabled.
-Similarly, When selecting **802.11ac** as the desired wifi standard, 802.11e/WMM-style QoS, 802.11n-style High Throughput (HT) and 802.11ac-style Very High Throughput (VHT) support gets enabled.
+Similarly when selecting **802.11ac** as the desired wifi standard, 802.11e/WMM-style QoS, 802.11n-style High Throughput (HT) and 802.11ac-style Very High Throughput (VHT) support gets enabled.
+And when selecting **802.11ax** as the desired wifi standard, 802.11e/WMM-style QoS, 802.11n-style High Throughput (HT), 802.11ac-style Very High Throughput (VHT) and 802.11ax-style High Efficiency (HE) support gets enabled.

 For MAC instances that have QoS support enabled, the ``ns3::WifiMacHelper`` can be also used to set: